Looking for credit help? Check out The Truth About Credit Cards!

 Once my friend explained that he was indeed there to withdraw his savings, he was put on a short waiting list and told to sit in a specific area within the bank.

-I suppose they wanted to create the semblance that all was well at the failed bank, despite the panic that had ensued in earlier days.
+I suppose they wanted to create some semblance of calm that all was well at the failed bank and mortgage lender, despite the panic that had ensued in earlier days.

 After withdrawing the cash, we walked about 20 feet and came across First Bank, which had the sign you see above in front of their building, luring ex-customers to quickly redeposit their newly homeless funds.